Cloud-Vaishvik/AI-ML-Portfolio/animal-species-identifier/README.md

 # 🦁 Animal Species Identifier

-A machine learning model to identify and classify animal species using a Random Forest algorithm with hyperparameter tuning.
+A machine learning model to identify and classify animal species using a Random Forest Classifier with hyperparameter tuning via GridSearchCV.

 ## 📋 Overview

-This project trains a **Random Forest** model on animal feature data to predict species classification.
-It uses **GridSearchCV** for automated hyperparameter optimization to maximize model performance.
+This project trains a **Random Forest Classifier** on animal feature data to predict species classification.
+It uses **GridSearchCV** for automated hyperparameter optimization to maximize model accuracy.

 ## 🧠 Model

-- **Algorithm:** Random Forest (Regressor / Classifier)
+- **Algorithm:** Random Forest Classifier
 - **Tuning:** GridSearchCV with 5-fold cross-validation
 - **Scaling:** StandardScaler normalization